didiladi/trigger-workflow-for-pr-action/README.md

 * :heavy_check_mark: It runs the integration tests and wites back the results to the PR.
 Of course, the tests succeed.
 * :100: Now, the maintainer can merge the awesome PR
 <br/><br/>

 This repository contains the code for the action to dispatch the event in the scenario above.

+To see a full working example of the workflow, please look at the [didiladi/mac-build-test](https://github.com/didiladi/mac-build-test) repository.

 ---

 ## Dispatch an event for pull requests with given label